dotnet/Silk.NET/website/docs/opengl/c1/2-hello-quad.md

 ```

 ### What makes up a quad?
-In modern graphics programming, you are expected to use triangles.
-While you may see options for quads, or lines, these are mostly deprecated.
+In modern graphics programming, you are expected to use triangles, lines, or points.
+While you may see options for quads, these are obsolete.

 Therefore, a quad is made of two right-angle triangles.
 This can best be seen if we view the result in **wireframe** mode.